-Providing national leadership in the field of hepatology, the Liver Center is staffed by some of the highest-profile doctors and research scientists in the nation.
+Providing national leadership in the field of hepatology, the Liver Center is staffed by outstanding doctors and research scientists.
 Many are named in the Best Doctors, Inc. database, an independent medical reference service.
 The liver specialists in the division of gastroenterology and hepatology see more than 1,200 patients per month with various types of liver diseases.
 These physicians have one of the world’s largest hepatitis C practices in the world, treating more than 2,000 patients annually.
 One of the Liver Center’s better-known patients is Grammy-winning recording artist, Naomi Judd of the popular country duo, “The Judds”, who after diagnosis with hepatitis C, was given just three years to live.
-Naomi Judd now credits the Liver Center’s co-director, Dr. Bruce R. Bacon and his team for saving her life.
+Naomi Judd now credits the Liver Center’s previous co-director and Emeritus Professor, Dr. Bruce R. Bacon and his team for saving her life.

 - To apply new technologies discovered by basic research to the medical care of patients with liver disease.